inkVerb/Vubuntu-info/README.md

 Vubuntu is NOT: [desktop environment] + Ubuntu ...which makes it special.

 Vubuntu Desktop and Vubuntu Studio Lite are installed via the "inkVerb/vrk" repo.
-This for information, related how-to scripts, and *the future...*
+See those repoes to install.
+This Git page is for information, related how-to scripts, and *the future...*

 inkVerb and Canonical are NOT associated, but Canonical is awesome anyway.